joshuadavidthomas/django-github-app/README.md

 ### Use an Existing GitHub App and Installation

-1. Collect your existing app and installation's information:
+1. Collect your existing app and installation's information.

-   - All GitHub App information and credentials listed above
+   - All GitHub App information and credentials listed above in step 5 of [Installation](#instalation)
-     - Make sure the Webhook URL matches the endpoint configured in step 4
+     - Make sure the Webhook URL matches the endpoint configured in step 4 of [Installation](#installation)
    - Account type where installed (`org` or `user`)
    - Account name (username or organization name)
    - Installation ID (e.g. `https://github.com/settings/installations/<ID>` for an user installation)